-What happens when pupils are taught at school that punishments are ineffective and counterproductive, and then dad sends a boy to his room for being rude to mum?
-Incessant inquiries into every child’s well-being invite criticism of parents by children.
-The Named Person Scheme legislation has been struck down by the Supreme Court, but the philosophy of seeking to inject state ‘wisdom’ into family life lives on and the Named Person Scheme will continue to present a challenge to the integrity of family life.
+The Named Person Scheme legislation has been abandoned, but the philosophy of seeking to inject state ‘wisdom’ into families lives on and the continuing non-statutory Named Person Scheme will still present a challenge to the integrity of family life.

 2) The imposition of “expert” parenting approaches on all parents,

 3) The undermining of parental authority and the elevation of child autonomy (often in the guise of Children’s Rights),

 4) An excessive assessment of the vulnerability of children to everyday events and interactions,